 A bank's "funds availability policy disclosure" explains how long you need to wait to spend or withdraw funds after you make a deposit.
 Federal law provides some limitations on holding periods, but banks set their own policies.
 Banks provide that information to prevent surprises, but most people don't pay attention to these policies until they’re stuck waiting for funds to clear.

 The details about your bank’s policy should be part of your account agreement or included in other disclosures provided by your bank.

-When you deposit funds to your account, the bank often puts a hold on those deposits, meaning you need to wait at least one business day before you can use the money.
+When you deposit funds into your account, the bank often puts a hold on those deposits, requiring you to wait for at least one business day before you can use the money.

 - Official bank checks like cashier’s checks

 - Checks issued by the U.S. Treasury (such as your tax refund or Social Security)

 - Checks drawn on the same bank that you’re depositing to

 Electronic deposits like wire transfers and direct deposits are also generally available within one day.

 The Expedited Funds Availability Act (Regulation CC) sets rules on how quickly banks need to release your funds.
 It allows longer hold times under specific circumstances.
 Those situations might be called "exceptions."